RichieC01/musicConvert/README.md

 # musicConvert

-NOTE: Will only work if you have a Chrome browser installed, and if you have a Mac.
+NOTE: Will only work if you have the Google Chrome browser installed, and if you have a Mac.

 Picking songs